adap/flower/doc/source/how-to-enable-client-authentication.rst

 Conclusion
 ----------

-You should now have learned how to start a long-running server and client app with client authentication enabled.
+You should now have learned how to start a long-running server `Superlink` and `ClientApp` with client authentication enabled.
 You should also know the significance of the private key and store it safely to minimize security risks.

 Extending client authentication